What Are Safer Neighbourhood Teams?

-Your local policing team is made up of local policing officers, community support officers and special constables who work with the community to improve your neighbourhood.
-There are more than 140 local policing areas in West Mercia.
+Your Safer Neighbourhood Team (SNT) is made up of safer neighbourhood officers (constables), police community support officers and special constables who work with the community to improve your neighbourhood.

 Read on to find out more about their roles.

-Your local policing officer leads the team.
-They are supported by response officers who ensure that your neighbourhood is policed 24 hours a day, seven days a week.
+Your safer neighbourhood officer leads the team.
+They are supported by patrol officers who ensure that your community is policed 24 hours a day, seven days a week.

 They are accessible to the community, helping to identify local priorities and working with partners and residents to tackle the issues that have been raised.